Efficient flexible boundary conditions for long dislocations: Flexible boundary condition method

 \subsubsection{Residual-based relaxation}

 One option to accelerate the convergence of domain decomposition methods is relaxation which aims at rescaling the transmission conditions between the subproblems.
 For the FBC method, \citet{hodapp_analysis_2021} proposed a relaxation of the incompatibility force which resets $\bforce^\ip_{\mrm{in},k+1}$ to $\alpha_{k+1} \bforce^\ip_{\mrm{in},k+1}$, where $\alpha_{k+1}$ is the relaxation parameter, each time after solving the atomistic problem.
-In \citep{hodapp_analysis_2021} the optimal $\alpha_{k+1}$ was considered to be the one minimizing the difference between a linear trial solution for the \mbox{$k$+$2$-th} iteration in $\latA$ and the solution from the current iteration \mbox{$k$+$1$}.
-However, this approach is more complicated to implement (efficiently) and is most useful in situations when solving a linearized problem in $\lat^\a$ is significantly cheaper than solving the nonlinear problem (such as in the case of quantum mechanics/molecular mechanics coupling schemes, e.g., \citep{woodward_flexible_2002}).
+In \citep{hodapp_analysis_2021}, the optimal $\alpha_{k+1}$ was considered to be the one minimizing the difference between the solutions of two subsequent iterations as follows